-Over the poll's 19-year history, 28 programs have reached the top spot at least once.
+Over the poll's 20-year history, 28 programs have reached the top spot at least once.
 Amherst has reached the top spot in six different season and Washington U. did so in five seasons.
 The NESCAC and WIAC have each had four programs reach that spot at least once.

 Only twice has a team been ranked No. 1 in the preseason and held that spot all the way through the national championship game -- Washington U in 1999-00 and Thomas More in 2015-16.